area17/tailwind-plugins/README.md

 * `grid-line-y-primary` - makes the vertical grid lines the primary border color
 * `grid-line-xy-primary` - makes both the horizontal and vertical grid lines the primary border color

-The gridline color classes also have responsive states to switch them on, eg:
+The gridline color classes also have responsive states, which are breakpoint+ to switch them on, eg:

 * `md:grid-line-x-primary` - switches primary border color horizontal grid lines at `md` breakpoint